 - System Purpose

 Click on the Network and Host Name to setup IP Address and hostname for your system.
-Type the hostname in the Host Name field.
+Type the hostname in the Host Name field and click Apply.

 Click Configure in the above page to set up the IP Address.

 Turn on the Network and click Done.

 Click on Installation Destination to setup disk partitions for the installation.
 You can partition your system as per your need.
 Then, click Done.

 Once you have completed the above setting, you would not see warnings in Installation summary.
 Click on Begin Installation to start the installation.

 The installer will now start to install the packages.
 In the meantime, we will set up the following two things.

 Create a new user (This is optional and can be created later).

 Wait for the installation to complete.
 Once RHEL 8 installation is completed, you will be asked to reboot the system.